 Is Your Relationship a Little Different?

 I meet people from all walks of life.
-No matter what your gender identity, sexual orientation, or relationship format, you are welcome.
-I work with monogamous, polyamorous couples and any other kind of non-traditional relationships.
+No matter your gender identity, sexual orientation, or relationship format, you are welcome.
+I work with singles, and those in monogamous, polyamorous and any other kind of relationship, traditional or non-traditional.

 Meditation, as I practice it, is the art of sitting in stillness and listening.
 If you have never tried it, it might feel strange or unfamiliar at first.
 The body can get uncomfortable, and the mind can get very loud.
 You can learn to observe, identify and accept the mental noise.
 Then, a different experience can set in: a sense of expansion and stillness.
 This experience can feel refreshing, rejuvenating and instil a sense of happiness.